EfiLygda/Excel-Projects/Sales Data/ReadMe.md

     - `S2.
 Small Dashboard`: Contains a small dashboard providing a quick summary of the product lines by each order status

 - In [`DetailedResults`](https://github.com/EfiLygda/Excel-Projects/blob/main/Sales%20Data/Datailed%20Results.md#datailed-results) the questions and the detailed insights infered from the data are located.

+- In [FunctionsUsed](https://github.com/EfiLygda/Excel-Projects/blob/main/Sales%20Data/FunctionsUsed.md) the Excel 365 functions used in the project are presented, in detail.

 ## Tools Used